rinswind/distributed-greeter/tasks.md

   - Needs too much work on the UI side
 - (DONE) Fix UI to use the new tokens/rest endpoints
 - Use DB for users in login service
-- Use GIN for the REST layer
+- (DONE) Use GIN for the REST layer
 - Extract the jwt auth as a shared module
 - Store jwt tokens in a cookie
   - Will change how /greet works